alanwatsonforster/glass/docs/src/usermanual/mapstyle.md

 ### Original Map Styles

-The `airsuperiority` and `airstrike` map styles adapted from those in *Air Superiority* and *Air Strike*.
+The `airsuperiority` and `airstrike` map styles are adapted from those in *Air Superiority* and *Air Strike*.

 The `airsuperiority` style has a plain blue background.
 Additionally, it removes all terrain, and so can be used to convert any map sheet into one matching maps A to D; this can be seen below in sheets A2, B1, and B2.

 <img src="../../../maps/map-sheets-A2B1B2-airsuperiority.png" width="100%"/>

 The `airstrike` style has terrain colors of light green, light brown, and medium brown.
 All terrain elements are included.
+This is the default style.

 <img src="../../../maps/map-sheets-A2B1B2-airstrike.png" width="100%"/>

-### New Basic Map Styles
+###ew Base Map Styles

 The `water`, `temperate`, `temperateforest`, `tundra`, `borealforest`, `tropical`, `tropicalforest`, `arid`, and `desert` styles have color schemes and terrain adaptations appropriate for a range of different terrains.